Restructuring and insolvency in Norway: overview

 Gifts.
 Transactions involving a gift element can be set aside if they are completed less than one year before the opening of proceedings.

 Set-off.
-Payments made by set-off can be set aside if the counterclaim against the debtor was acquired less than three months before the opening of proceedings, if the set-off is made against a claim that the debtor had before the counterclaim was acquired (see Question 4, Set-off).
+Payments made by set-off can be set aside if the counterclaim against the debtor was acquired less than three months before the opening of the proceedings, if the set-off is made against a claim that the debtor had before the counterclaim was acquired (see Question 4, Set-off).

 Security.
 Security can be set aside if the security: